GeneMAP-Research/genemapimputationservice/README.md

 2. > pbspro.config

+The script is located in the configs directory.
 Edit this script to suit your cluster options.
 ```
 executor {
     name = 'pbspro'
     queue = 'normal'                                            // replace 'normal' with your cluster queue option
-    queueSize = 10                                              // increase of decrease the queue size according to your privileges
+    queueSize = 10                                              // increase or decrease the queue size according to your privileges
 }

 .